Last Updated: 11/6/20 | November 6th, 2020

 The best times to shoot are closer to sunrise and sunset, when the light is soft and warm.
 These times are known as “the golden hour.”

-You can’t be everywhere at the right time for the perfect light, especially when traveling.
+You can’t be everywhere at the right time for the perfect light, though, especially when traveling.
 Here’s how to get the best shot from a bad lighting situation.

 This is the most important tip of the lot.
 Ideally, you want the sun behind you so that your subject is fully lit.
 If the sun is behind your subject, you’ll end up with a much darker, poorly lit image.
 While this can be done intentionally for effect, for most shots you’ll want the sun to properly light your subject.
 To do that, position yourself so you are between the sun and your subject, as I did in this shot from my journey around New Zealand:

 Don’t just take the same shot every time.
 Mix it up and get creative.
 Instead of having the sun behind you, take advantage of the harsh light for a more interesting image.
 Try shooting into the sun to create silhouettes, or use a high aperture to create a starburst effect, like in this Napa Valley balloon photo: